⭑⭑⭑⭑⭑ 5-Star Rated Award-Winning Mortgage Broker

 - Knowing the EPC rating can help identify properties that will need less maintenance going forward.

 - The report will include suggested energy costs for the property to help with budgeting.

 - An EPC can help identify ways to reduce ongoing costs further, for example, the report might identify that the property would benefit from improved insulation, double glazing, low-energy lighting or even solar panels.

 If your EPC is about to expire or you need a new one, they typically cost up to £120 and you will need to source an approved EPC assessor to carry out the inspection.

 Still Got Questions?
 Get The Answers You Need

-If you would like to know more about EPC ratings or what you need to know as a Buy to Let landlord, you can speak to one of our mortgage advisors today, by calling us on 08009499410 or to make it even easier, if you let us know the best way to contact you below, we will respond as soon as possible.
+If you would like to know more about EPC ratings or what you need to know as a buy to let landlord, you can speak to one of our mortgage advisers by calling us on 08009499410 or let us know how to contact you below, we will respond as soon as possible.